-The Faculty of Medicine of LMU Munich particularly promotes the formation of interdisciplinary focal points, which cover a broad spectrum.
-Nevertheless, the aim is to focus on six research areas.
+The Faculty of Medicine of LMU Munich particularly promotes the formation of interdisciplinary focal points that cover a broad spectrum overall.
+Nevertheless, a focus is pursued by designing six main research areas.
 They are summarized under the major topic "Biomedicine for Life and Quality of Life".

 The six key areas - Molecular Biomedicine, Fighting Cancer, Inflammation and Infection, Vascular and Transplantation Medicine, Neuroscience, and Medicine for Society - are horizontally linked by the two methodological cross-sectional areas - Personalized Medicine and Digital Medicine:

 Six thematic key areas

 The focus of "Molecular Biomedicine" is the study of molecular processes in the human organism.
 Their functioning in the healthy body as well as in the disease process is researched.
 The aim is to better understand the cause and development of diseases at the molecular level in order to develop new diagnostic and therapeutic approaches.

 The research and treatment of tumor diseases constitute a designated focus of the Faculty of Medicine.
 Epidemiological figures show that, along with cardiovascular diseases, tumor diseases are the major causes of death in the Federal Republic of Germany.
 Although considerable progress has been made in treatment in recent years, many tumor diseases continue to pose challenges to medicine.

 The immune system plays a crucial role not only in the defence against infections, but also in the development of autoimmune diseases, allergies and inflammatory reactions.
 The focus of the research area "Inflammation and Infection" is wide variety of immunological questions on topics such as immune modulation, autoimmune reactions, resistance to currently available anti-infectives, and inflammation research in infectious and non-infectious diseases.